openAGI/tefla/README.md

 ```
 2. Create the data directory and download the TFRecords

-a.
-Data Directory structure for using normal images
+- Data Directory structure for using normal images
 ```Shell
 |-- Data_Dir
 |   |-- training_image_size (eg. training_256, for 256 image size)